-By combining the shared information capabilities required by both engineering and technical publications, today's companies are positioned to move closer to a true solution for reusing their product-related intellectual assets.
+By combining the shared information capabilities required by both engineering and technical publications, today's companies are positioned to move closer to a true solution for re-using their product-related intellectual assets.

 Manufacturing companies typically value part-centric information.
 Information is developed as the part passes from conception through refinement and testing, deployment, maintenance and obsolescence.
 As this happens, that information is incorporated into technical documentation.
 In theory, any information regarding a part should have a relationship to the part.
-In practice, engineering and publication teams copy, paste and rewrite that information several times over during the life of the part.
+In practice, engineering and publication teams copy/paste and rewrite that information several times over during the life of the part.

-For example, suppose Ed from engineering has come up with the concept for an improved widget.
-Typically, he writes a proposal that includes the rationale and requirements for a new assembly.
-Then he gets approval to proceed.
+For example, suppose Ed from Engineering has come up with the concept for an improved widget.
+Typically, he writes up a proposal that includes the rationale and requirements for a new assembly.
+Then, he gets approval to proceed.
 Given the nature of this process, Ed's company has text and product requirements that describe the assembly before Ed even begins the details of the design.
-Companies often store and manage this early information in a requirements management database (or lacking that, they may retain this information in Microsoft Word or Excel® files).
+Companies often store and manage this early information in a requirements management database (or lacking that, they might retain this information in an emacs or MS Word or Excel file).

-At this point, Ed might begin the design by creating, combining or copying and pasting numerous versions of computer-aided design (CAD) files.
+At this point, Ed might begin the design by creating, combining or copying/pasting numerous versions of numerous CAD files.
 The design now has expanded to include parts that are contained or used by the assembly.
 For example, a larger engine component might contain or use Ed's new assembly.
-In addition, relationships between CAD, computer-aided engineering (CAE) and computer-aided manufacturing (CAM) files that support the manufacturing of the new part also can be created.
+In addition, relationships between CAD/CAE files that support the manufacturing of the new part also can be created.

-At this point, Larry from logistics joins the product development process by creating maintenance, repair and overhaul (MRO) information for the widget.
-This logistics support analysis record (LSAR) data, which is stored in yet another database, includes requirements and information about other factors, such as mean time between failure (MTBF) and data used internally by the service organization to plan how and when to service or replace the part.
+At this point, Larry from Logistics joins the product development process by creating maintenance, repair and operations information for the widget.
+This logistics support analysis record (LSAR) data, which is stored in yet another database, includes requirements and information about other factors, such as mean-time-between-failure (MTBF) and data used internally by the service organization.
 At the same time, Larry also writes instructional maintenance procedures that include each procedure's related steps.
 In essence, Larry's work describes or supports the part.
 The company maintains the relationship between Ed's work and Larry's work by using the same part number when referring to the information they produce.
 As a best practice, this information should be stored in the same system.